Review | With ‘Roadkill,’ PBS invites you to watch a narcissist politician who gets away with everything. How does that grab you?

 Nevertheless, “Roadkill” is British, and it’s something a tad different (and more randy) than the usual “Masterpiece” period-piece fare.
 The distance of an ocean, combined with the safety of fiction, might qualify the series as a sort of escape from all the other worries weighing on a viewer’s mind.
 Those with a high tolerance for antiheroic political thrillers will have no problem watching it — or figuring out its overall plot well before it’s revealed.

 Laurie plays Peter Laurence, once a furniture salesman, now the transportation minister serving in the cabinet of a shrewd, Tory prime minister (Helen McCrory).
-Laurence is well liked by the conservative party’s populist wing, stoking his reputation and spilling his deepest-held beliefs via regular appearances on a radio talk show hosted by Mick the Mouth (Tony Pitts).
+Laurence is well liked by the Conservative Party’s populist wing, stoking his reputation and spilling his deepest-held beliefs via regular appearances on a radio talk show hosted by Mick the Mouth (Tony Pitts).

 Laurence has just successfully won a libel lawsuit against one of London’s newspapers, after a reporter, Charmian Pepper (Sarah Greene), couldn’t verify the source of her story about his alleged attempts to privatize the country’s health-care system.
 (The disgraced reporter, who is struggling with alcoholism, loses her job.
 Acting on a hot tip, she takes off for Washington to prove that Laurence was conspiring with deep-pocketed American conservatives to do just what her original story had alleged.)